nextcloud/documentation/user_manual/files/access_webdav.rst

   The computer maps the files of your Nextcloud account to the drive letter Z.

+.. note:: If you get the following error
+     ``System error 67 has occurred.
+The network name cannot be found.``, open the **Services** app and make sure that the ``WebClient`` service is running and started automatically at startup.

 .. note:: Though not recommended, you can also mount the Nextcloud server
      using HTTP, leaving the connection unencrypted.
 If you plan to use HTTP connections on devices while in a public place, we strongly recommend using a